Klipper3d/klipper/docs/Installation.md

 implement some kind of flash loop protection for when the sd card is left in place.
 There are two common methods:

-Filename Change Required (e.g., Creality, Sovol):
+Filename Change Required (usually "stock" print boards):

 These boards require the firmware file to have a different name each time you flash (for example, firmware1.bin, firmware2.bin, etc.).
 If you reuse the same filename, the board may ignore it and not update.

-Automatic File Renaming (e.g., Bigtreetech):
+Automatic File Renaming (usually aftermarket print boards:

 Other boards allow using the same filename, commonly firmware.bin, but after flashing, the board renames the file to firmware.cur.